Image Slider

 Morning: Tsukiji & Toyosu Fish Markets, teamLab Borderless

 Rise and shine!
-Get up early to visit Toyosu Fish Market on the Tsukiji and Toyosu Fish Market Tour and have sushi for breakfast, the freshest you’ll ever taste.
-Wander through the market and see the hustle and bustle of the world’s largest fish market.
-Then, you'll stroll through Tsukiji Fish Market, where the market itself is closed but the restaurants still operate, to have breakfast and sample the local products.
+Get up early to visit Toyosu Fish Market on the Tsukiji and Toyosu Fish Market Tour and enjoy sushi for breakfast; it’s sure to be some of the freshest you’ll ever taste.
+Wander through and experience the energy of the world’s largest fish market.
+After, stroll through Tsukiji Outer Market.
+While the inner wholesale area has closed, the outer market restaurants are business as usual, selling meals and local products.

-Next, make your way to the teamLab Borderless Art Museum.
+From there, step into the immersive world of the teamLab Borderless Art Museum.
 This interactive digital art exhibition is one of Tokyo’s most iconic attractions.
-You can get lost in there, with lots of light exhibitions that are unimaginably Instagram-worthy!
-(Be sure to book your tickets early.)
+You can easily lose track of time inside, surrounded by immersive light installations that are definitely Instagram-worthy!
+Be sure to book your tickets early.

 Afternoon: Ginza

-Take it easy and stroll through this high-fashion shopping area at a leisurely pace, taking in the glamor of Ginza.
-For more moderately-priced yet high-quality fashion trends, be sure to visit the multi-floor UNIQLO and the Muji flagship store in Ginza!
+Take your time strolling through this high-fashion shopping district and soak in the elegance of Ginza.
+For more moderately priced yet high-quality fashion trends, visit the multi-floor UNIQLO and the Muji flagship stores in Ginza.

-Watch a kabuki show at Ginza’s Kabukiza Theatre, or at least pass by to check out the traditional style building.
-Alternatively, you can take the train to visit the gardens of the Imperial Palace near Tokyo Station, for a peaceful afternoon.
+Watch a kabuki show at Ginza’s Kabukiza Theatre, or simply stop by to admire the traditional-style building, with plenty of nearby restaurants offering everything from casual sushi counters to upscale dining for lunch.
+Alternatively, take the train to explore the gardens of the Imperial Palace near Tokyo Station, for a peaceful afternoon break.

 If you want to relax with a drink or two in the late afternoon to early evening, book a Tokyo Mixology Tour in Ginza, which includes drink pairings with foods and concludes at a hidden bar that specializes in tea cocktails.